Skip Navigation

 Graduate Writing Support

-Graduate students must do a wide variety of writing, some of which is unfamiliar, complex, high-stakes, and so on.
-From assignments for coursework (reading responses, exams, research papers, reports, analyses, etc) to communication for professional purposes (emails to all kinds of audiences, presentations, proposals, applications, etc), they must write all the time, writing in all kinds of genres and on a variety of mediums and platforms.
-Lacking sufficient writing skills can hold them back in terms of time to graduate, dissertation/thesis (and therefore degree) completion, professional development, job placement, and career success in and beyond academe
+Graduate students must do a wide variety of writing, some unfamiliar, complex, and high-stakes.
+From assignments for coursework (seminar papers, reports, analyses, etc.) to communication for professional purposes (emails to all kinds of audiences, presentations, proposals, applications, etc), they must write all the time, writing in all kinds of genres and on a variety of mediums and platforms.
+Inadequate writing skills can hold them back in terms of dissertation/thesis (and therefore degree) completion, time to graduate, professional development, job placement, and career success in and beyond grad school.

 • Writing the research (and personal) statement (using past achievements and current vision to describe a future research/career mission)